Equality, Diversity & Inclusion

 Many actions have already been taken, some relating to racial inclusion and others to inclusion more widely, addressing single protected characteristics, intersectionality and inclusion as a whole.

 In relation to the focus on issues around sexual violence and harassment which were highlighted by the Everyone’s Invited movement and reported in the UK press (March 2021), the Headmaster wrote personally to parents and pupils, taking the opportunity to reiterate that Charterhouse condemns the behaviours and actions which were exposed.
-Dr Peterken outlining all the resources and support available, including upcoming webinars for parents and Reach Out sessions for pupils.
-Our 'Say Something' campaign gives pupils multiple avenues to raise concerns confidentially and the 'Say Something' website page gives OCs the opportunity to share any concerns from their time at School.
+Dr Peterken outlined all the resources and support available, including upcoming webinars for parents and Reach Out sessions for pupils.
+Our 'Say Something' campaign gives pupils multiple avenues to raise concerns confidentially and we are expanding this campaign to focus on being active bystanders and saying no to silence .
+The 'Say Something' website page gives OCs the opportunity to share any concerns from their time at School.
 We have also established a forum where pupils, support and teaching staff can talk and plan what further actions we can take.
 These will include training for pupils and staff to understand more about sexual assault and avoid the bystander effect.
 Our established pupil and staff gender action group continues to focus on all gender EDI matters to inform our strategy.
+We have held two EDI training sessions this year.
+Most recently, Bold Voices spoke about the gender violence continuum and skills to call in and call out inappropriate behaviour.
+Bold Voices are running a workshop for parents and Monitors in June 21 too.

 Our pupil-led Inclusivity Action Committee has created our anti-racism charter.
 It is a pupil charter endorsed by the School Community, bringing together key messages from discussion groups and surveys over the last eight months.